Complex Ops

 dropout(p=0.5) -> Tensor

-Applies dropout to self
+Applies dropout to self.

 Note

-dropout is only applied when Tensor.training
+dropout is only applied when Tensor.training is True.

 Tensor.manual_seed(42)